 Native American, American Indian

 Native American is preferred unless the individual or group specifies otherwise: She is a member of the Shinnecock Indian Nation.
 In general, use the term Indian to refer to people from India.

 People of Color

 People of color refers to individuals or groups who do not identify as white.
 Do not use the term minority.
 Refer instead to people of color, students of color, etc., or underserved or underrepresented populations.

-Use the inclusive term LGBTQ+, which stands for lesbian, gay, bisexual, transgender and questioning, or queer, and others, as it is more inclusive than LGBTQ.
+Use the inclusive term LGBTQIA+, which stands for lesbian, gay, bisexual, transgender, questioning or queer, intersex, and asexual/agender/allies, and others.

 Use the singular they when referring to someone whose gender is not specified.
 People who are transgender may also have preferred pronouns.
 Justin Vivian Bond uses the nonbinary pronoun “they,” or more simply “V,” rather than the traditional “he” and “she.”
 Ask your subjects and use the pronouns they prefer.

 Use gender-neutral nouns.